MSci Anatomical Sciences

 • Understand the structural arrangement of the abdomen and its contents

-• Understand the structural arrangement of the pelvis and its contents
+• Understand the structural arrangement of the pelvis

 • Understand the histological arrangement of all of the above structures